syncfusion-content/javascript-docs/js/Diagram/Port.md

 ### Remove ports at runtime

 You can remove ports at runtime by using client side method removePorts.
-Please refer to below API document link.
+Please refer to below link which shows how to remove ports at runtime.

 [removePorts](/api/js/ejdiagram#methods:removeports "removePorts")